x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-a-discovery-mailbox.md

 ---

-# Create a discovery mailbox
+# Create a discovery mailbox in Exchange Online

 Microsoft Exchange Server Setup creates a discovery mailbox by default.
 In Exchange Online, a discovery mailbox is also created by default.
 Discovery mailboxes are used as target mailboxes for [In-Place eDiscovery](in-place-ediscovery.md) searches in the Exchange admin center (EAC).
 You can create additional discovery mailboxes as required.
 After you create a new discovery mailbox, you will have to assign Full Access permissions to the appropriate users so they can access eDiscovery search results that are copied to the discovery mailbox.